itpp-labs/pos-addons/pos_invoice_postponed/README.rst

 This module allows the usage of a regular POS order payment process to create an invoice to be paid later.

+*However, in order to avoid any possible misunderstanding, you can use only one payment method and you can not create a partial invoice.*

 Credits
 =======